Nikhil-nt/A-B-Testing/README.md

 * Computed the conversion rates
 * Ran hypothesis test and calculated p-values.
 * Performed z-test and got the same results as the hypothesis test.
-* Performed logistic regression approach to achive the same results.
+* Performed logistic regression approach to achieve the same results.

 ## Requirements
 * Numpy